Find the value of x for the given radical equation and perform th... | Channels for Pearson+

 1. Equations & Inequalities

-Find the value of x for the given radical equation and perform the checking of the solutions. √(3x + 14) - √(5 +3x) = 3
+Find the value of x for the given radical equation and perform the checking of the solutions. √(x + 1) = 1- √(2x -1)

-Find the value of x for the given radical equation and perform the checking of the solutions. √(3x + 14) - √(5 +3x) = 3
+Find the value of x for the given radical equation and perform the checking of the solutions. √(x + 1) = 1- √(2x -1)